onexianjian/v8wiki/What-should-I-do-if-my-CL-broke-the-Node.js-integration-build?.md

 make lint
 git push origin fix-something
 ```
 Once you have pushed the fixes to your repository, open a Pull Request on GitHub.
 This will send an email to the [V8 node-js team](https://github.com/orgs/v8/teams/node-js).
 They will review and merge your PR.
+Once the PR is merged, you can run the CQ for your V8 commit again and land it.
 If you have specific questions, ping the [V8 node-js team](https://github.com/orgs/v8/teams/node-js) maintainers.